ARM-DOE/arm-gcm-diagnostics/README.rst

     git clone https://github.com/ARM-DOE/arm-gcm-diagnostics/

-Testing
+(Below works for v0-alpha version, will be revised upon new release) Testing
 =============
 A working prototype has been set up for the users to run the package out-of-the-box.
 In this case, all the observation and CMIP data are already placed under directoris: /ARMDiag/observation and /ARMDiag/cmip, respectively, in the format of comma-separated values (csv).
 The demo model data are placed under /ARMDiag/model.